Hurricane Eta: Colombia

 Despite passing north of the San Andrés Island, part of the archipelago of San Andrés, Providencia and Santa Catalina, Eta still brought considerable damage to the island.
 Wind speeds of 75 km/h downed the trees and damaged houses, and Eta also caused severe flooding on the island.
 Damage across the archipelago reached COL$3 billion (US$777,000).
 Across the archipelago, two people were injured and 141 families were affected.
 A total of 6 homes were destroyed while another 64 homes and 24 businesses suffered damage.

 Central America

 Nicaragua

 As Eta neared landfall, its powerful winds downed power lines and uprooted trees while causing flooding and damaging roofs in Puerto Cabezas.
 A storm surge of 26 to 33 ft was reported when Eta made landfall.
 At the Getsemani School, where 215 people were sheltering, Eta's strong winds ripped 10 sheets of metal off the school's roof.
 There were no injures or fatalities in the incident.
 Significant rainfall occurred across much of Nicaragua, with a peak of 26.55 in reported at Puerto Corinto on the country's northwest Pacific coast.
-Eta was responsible for death of two people in the municipality of Bonanza died after they were buried in a landslide while working in a mine.
+Eta was responsible for deaths of two people in the municipality of Bonanza after they were buried in a landslide while working in a mine.
 Overall, Eta caused C$6.128 billion (US$178.4 million) of damage in Nicaragua.